Approach

 MRI is complementary to CT in the assessment of cervical spinal injuries.
 It has high sensitivity for the identification of soft-tissue injuries and is considered the reference standard in identifying injuries to the spinal cord and discoligamentous complex.
 MRI is the only modality for evaluating the internal structure of the spinal cord.[14]
 However, caution should be taken when interpreting the MRI results as the specificity for identifying significant soft-tissue injuries is shown to be only modest.
 Therefore, clinical correlation is of essence in each patient scenario.[43]
 Furthermore, MRI is not reliable in the identification of osseous injuries.
 Therefore, in terms of its diagnostic values, MRI is recommended in the following clinical scenarios: patients with clinical or imaging findings suggesting mechanically unstable cervical spine or ligamentous disruption; patients with neurologic deficit, suspected spinal cord injury or nerve root injury; comatose patients with normal CT of the cervical spine, to assess for possible ligamentous injury; and patients with normal CT of the cervical spine with persistent neck pain/tenderness, to assess for possible ligamentous injury.[14][30]
 AOSpine guidelines suggest that when feasible and as long as there are no contraindications, MRI should be used in spinal cord injury patients prior to surgical intervention to improve clinical decision making, and before or after surgical intervention to predict the neurologic outcome.[44]
 Patients on ventilator support, with hemodynamic instability or who are unable to remain still for prolonged periods of time often require help from an anesthesiologist for adequate sedation.

 CT angiography (CTA), combining the CT modality with the arterial phase of intravenous contrast injection, is particularly useful in visualizing the vasculature in relation to the bony structures.
-In the event of suspected arterial injury, CTA can positively identify all clinically relevant vascular injuries associated with blunt cervical spinal injury.[42][43]
-However, this technique subjects the individual to potential harm related with contrast administration, so it should only be used when clinical suspicion is high.[39]
+In the event of suspected arterial injury, CTA can positively identify all clinically relevant vascular injuries associated with blunt cervical spinal injury.[30][48][49]
 Alternatively, magnetic resonance angiogram (MRA) has been used in blunt cervical trauma for the evaluation of vascular injury.
-Although one study reported a slight advantage of CTA over MRA in identifying arterial injuries, literature largely supports MRA as the equivalent alternative imaging modality.[44][45][46]
+MRA is especially valuable in assessing arterial injuries in patients who have a high risk of iodinated-contrast allergies.[30]
+Although one study reported a slight advantage of CTA over MRA in identifying arterial injuries, literature largely supports MRA as the equivalent alternative imaging modality.[50][51][52]

 Further investigation and referral